 '''

 not rhel7stig_gui

 rhel_07_040730

-rhel7stig_disruptive

 '''

 '''

 RHEL-07-040730

-disruption-high

 x11

-gui

 '''

 The Red Hat Enterprise Linux operating system must not be performing packet forwarding unless the system is a router.

 Routing protocol daemons are typically used on routers to exchange network topology information with other routers.
 If this software is used when not required, system network information may be unnecessarily transmitted across the network.